bradtho/myapplication/README.md

 ## Branching and Versioning Strategy

+Branching is intended to be done from `master` into `feat` or `fix` branches.
+Releases are intended to be done from `master`.

-Versioning is managed by git tags.
-On an untagged build, the version dev is used.
+Versioning of releases is managed using git tags.

+Where builds are untagged branch name is used as the version.

 Tagged builds push a Docker image and versioned release to the GitHub image and source respositories.

-The version is dynamically hard set at build time so that a misconfigured deployment won't show a different version to what is actually released.
+Version is dynamically hard set at build time so that a misconfigured deployment won't show a different version to what is actually released.
 This ensures the version running definitely points to the commit that it was compiled from.

 The latest Docker image refers to the latest tagged release and not current master.

 ## CI Pipeline